diogotcorreia/master-thesis/docs/content/ch02-background.typ

 by explicitly verifying each access to properties to ensure they are owned by the object itself and not by the prototype.
-This verification can be achieved by calling `Object.hasOwn(obj, 'prop')`, which returns true if and only if the property exists in the given object.
+This verification can be achieved by calling `Object.hasOwn(obj, 'prop')`, which returns true if and only if the property exists directly in the given object.

 == PHP Object Injection <bg:php-oi>